bihor/camaliga/Documentation/Administration/Categories/Index.rst

 .. important::

    Every category need to have a parent!
 So you need at least 2 levels.
 The root-category can not be used.
+   In the extended mode you will need at least 3 levels.